-It is expected that the BIBF will use the findings presented in this Report to strengthen its Diploma in Banking and Finance leading to BSc in Banking and Finance or BSc in Business Administration and Finance.
+It is expected that the BIBF in collaboration with Bangor University will use the findings presented in this Report to strengthen its Diploma in Accounting and Finance that leads to a BSc in Accounting and Finance.
 The DHR recognizes that quality assurance is the responsibility of the higher education institution itself.
 Hence, it is the right of BIBF to decide how it will address the recommendations contained in the Review Report.
 Nevertheless, three months after the publication of this Report, BIBF is required to submit to the DHR an improvement plan in response to the recommendations.

-The DHR would like to extend its thanks to Bangor University and BIBF for the cooperative manner which both institutions showed during Programmes-within-College review process.
+The DHR would like to extend its thanks to Bangor University and BIBF for the cooperative manner that both institutions showed during Programmes-within-College review process.
 It also wishes to express its appreciation for the open discussions held in the course of the review and the professional conduct of the faculty and administrative staff at Bangor University as well as BIBF's staff.